 — Michael T (@N_X_G) July 10, 2024

 They made no money on Gamepass(GP), undoubtly the biggest shadow across the industry over the past 5 years.
 The ongoing battle of is GP profitable or not, seems to flip flop on both sides of the fence.
-The haters hate and know (without doubt in their hearts) it makes no money, and those that still hope for an Xbox days of yonder, “Know” it does as is say’s so in the tea leaves.
+On one side, The haters will hate and know “without doubt in their hearts” it makes no money!
+On the other, are those that still hope for an Xbox days of yonder, “Know” it does make money, as it say’s so in the tea leaves.
 As I often say, there are lies, damn lies and statistics (well Tom Sawyer said it first) but I often extend with accountants.
-Within my own industry role I call them the 100% club, Them being sales and finance.
-They always manage to turn a negative into a positive and with MS qtr earnings, like MANY public companies’ mind, they often change metrics to suit, change measurements or stop reporting entirely on things if they do not align to their aims or results any longer.
+Within my own industry role I call them the 100% club, ‘Them‘ being sales and finance.
+They always manage to turn a negative into a positive and with Microsoft’s qtr earnings, like MANY public companies’ mind, they often change metrics to suit, changing measurements or stop reporting entirely on things if they do not align to their aims or results any longer, see sales of games vs user engagement.

 Take GAAP (General Accepted Accounting Practice) most companies that deal in international markets change certain reporting to reflect local and foreign currency changes.
 Which stop huge swings in market rates shifting qtr to qtr comparisons, these are normally reflected by reporting as is, but it is often done with a NON-GAAP measure which can be calculated many ways and these are ALWAYS done to present the best balance sheet.
-I.e. if last qtr the £ or $ dropped 15% against the euro or yen, then I may report a loss or gain from sales in each region in my overall rate.
-If that was a gain, I would likely report GAAP and look great (and actual) but if I decided my biggest external market was costing me 15% off the top of my earnings, I might wince at that on paper.
-So, I can take last qtr exchange rate, where is looks better, report that and add an * for those that care.
+For example:- if last qtr the £ or $ dropped 15% against the euro or yen, then I may report a loss or gain from sales in each region in my overall rate.
+If that was a gain, I would likely report GAAP and look great (and accurate), but if I decided my biggest external market was costing me 15% off the top of my earnings, I might wince at that on paper.
+So, I can take last qtr exchange rate, where it looks better, report that and add an * for those that care.
 OR I could average out the past year as whole if that works even better, and again NON GAAP * and I am good.
 Now this is minor and often done, but it presents a small sample of what Common accountancy practises are.
-With Gamepass, I have said before, it is a Profit centre or a cost centre, which ever best suits the accountant.
-And what this means is within Xbox and MS, they can split out the OPcost, from revenue, the cost of sale from the profit margin, marketing, service and infra (I do not know the specifics but they do this as they confirmed they DO not factor in 1st party games Loss of Sales OR Development into Gamepass figures.
-NOW HERE is where the ? from all online stems from, helped in no small part by Chris Ding being, inconsistent, at best, but muddled with what he has reported.
+With Gamepass, I have said before, it is a Profit centre or a Cost centre, which ever best suits the accountant.
+And what this means is within Xbox and Microsoft, they can split out the OPcost, from revenue.
+The cost of sale from the profit margin, marketing, service and infrastructure.
+I do not know the specifics but they do this as they confirmed they DO NOT factor in 1st party games Loss of Sales OR Development into Gamepass figures.
+Now Here is where the ? from the online discourse stems from, helped in no small part by Chris Ding being ‘inconsistent‘ at best, but muddled with what he has reported.

-So, using that little example, which we know is true, lets take a look at the books from MS themselves and see what we can work out as an example of what that impact may be.
+So, using that little example, which we know is true, lets take a look at the books from Microsoft themselves and see what we can work out as an example of how bad that impact may be.
 I stress I know accounting to a level within my job, mostly bids, BAFOs, ROMs, etc to full multi-year fixed price, T&M, Best Endeavours, SI, Sub-contract, services for support and other such commercial delivery mechanisms that cover a great deal of these areas.
 But I am NOT an accountant and do not profess to be, but I know enough to talk about it with some level of certainty.
-For this example, and based on what I think has happened within MS and Xbox, we will assume that EVERYTHING is funded by themselves from staff, marketing, development.
-The last Official figure from MS themselves on GP subs was from Sarah Bond back in 2024 with 34 mill (Clip) BUT, this was also when MS merged Xbox Live into Game Pass light, so we can surmise that at least 5-8 million (maybe more) of those came from Xbox Live becoming Game Pass core, so £6.99pm which DOES NOT include 1st party games or even the full catalogue, instead curated 25 games of High quality.
-Ditto standard DOES NOT include day1 games but at least the full catalogue of games can be played.
-Only the £14.99 ultimate covers day one 1st party and discounts.
-Now, this figure only rose in over 2 years by 9million, so the assumption is on my behalf that 8 of those were xbox live gold now core and 1 were new.
-But we can surmise a figure that breaks that down into:-
+For this example, and based on what I think has happened within Microsoft and Xbox, we will assume that EVERYTHING is funded by Xbox themselves.
+From staff, marketing, development, power, tea & coffee, the whole shebang.
+The last Official figure from Xbox themselves on Game Pass subs was from Sarah Bond back in 2024 with 34 million BUT, this was also when Microsoft merged Xbox Live into Game Pass light.
+Surmising that at least 5-8 million (maybe more) of those came from Xbox Live becoming Game Pass core, so £6.99pm which DOES NOT include Day 1 1st party games or even the full catalogue, instead a curated 25 games of High quality.
+The next tier, Standard, also DOES NOT include day1 games but at least the full catalogue of games can be played (after a period of locked retail has passed mind).
+No, only the top tier, £14.99pm, Ultimate covers day one 1st party and discounts.
+Now, this figure only rose by 9 Million in just over 2 years, so the assumption again on my behalf.
+8 Million of those were Xbox Live Gold, now core, and 1 million were brand new subscribers aka true growth.
+These subscription and potential distrubution of them breaks down as below:-

-Last year or so we have had a bumper 1st party year from Xbox, and in that time we have seen some big hitter’s land.
-Taking figures made public in Indy, Doom and Oblivion Remastered we know that Oblivion was the only one in the black from a dev to profit perspective and remasters are very, very cheap compared to new games.
-But this only takes into account the sales from NON Gamepass markets of which Xbox themselves are so small as to not be relevant, effectively if they were 1st party only on Xbox it is not sustainable due to the cannibalising it has on the market and the death of xbox brand, largely by xbox’s own hands via poor strategy and management.
+In the last year or so we have had a bumper 1st party year from Xbox, and in that time we have seen some big hitter’s land.
+Taking figures made public in Indiana Jones and the Great Circl, Doom: The Dark Ages, and Oblivion Remastered.
+We know that Oblivion was the only one in the black from a development to profit perspective and remasters are very, very cheap compared to new games.
+But this only takes into account the sales from NON Game Pass markets, of which Xbox themselves are so small as to not be relevant.
+Effectively if they were 1st party only on Xbox it is simply not sustainable due to the cannibalising it has had on their own customers mindset and thus market.
+Quite simply causing the slow and steady death of the Xbox brand, almost exclusively, by Xbox’s own hands via poor strategy and management, not understanding their own market and audience and, ultimately, blindly following the “Netflix is the future” mantra.
+And this is what has led us to the current position myself and others warned off all those years ago, Activision was simply the final nail in that coffin.

 Taking the latest mix of 1st party games, even with all external sales taken into account, estimates remember.
-Then they loose money on all games bar Oblivion, but if we took Xbox game pass on its sold, self supporting, origins to the market and stakeholders.
+Then they loose money on all games bar Oblivion, but if we took Xbox game pass on its sold, self supporting, origins, to the open market and stakeholders.
 It does not come close to washing its feet, let alone its face.
-This mix of 1st party then 3rd party game that did ok on gamepass but MUCH better on other platforms for both the publisher AND the platform holder, xbox are almost 400 million in the red, and this is just 6 games.
+This mix of 1st party then 3rd party game that did ok on gamepass but MUCH better on other platforms for both the publisher AND the platform holder, Xbox are almost $150 million in the red, without Oblivion it would be closer to double that, and this is just 6 games.
 Across an average of 4.5 year dev time.
-Now you see why they cut so many projects and teams, as the sunk cost was not worth chasing back, as most of them are loss leaders for Xbox Studios from the get go.
-Lets assume that they have 30 games in active development at any given year across all their studios and a further 10 big titles from 3rd party deals each year.
-We extrapolate these 6 games into 40 and average the dev and sales cost as a figure across 4 qtrs we hit 6billion on that cost alone, which does not cover the entire Dev cost of each studio, legal, location, equipment etc or even the vast cost of the every 3rd party game cost from the those same subs.
-But for now, close enough to give you a view, add in that Infra run rate for GP itself and that potential 4.2bill revenue stream being profitable is gone.
+And NOW you see why they cut so many projects and teams, as the sunk cost was not worth chasing back, as most of those would also be loss leaders for Xbox Studios from the get go.
+Lets assume that they have 20 games in active development at any given year across all their studios and a further 10 big titles from 3rd party deals each year.
+We extrapolate these 6 games into 30 and average the dev and sales cost as a figure across four qtrs and we hit almost $4 billion on that cost alone, which does not cover the entire Dev cost of each studio, legal, location, equipment etc or even the vast cost of every 3rd party game cost from the those same subs.
+But for now, close enough to give you a view, add in that Infrastructure run rate for Game Pass/ Xcloud itself and that figure balloons to nigh on $5.5 Billion per year, and that potential $ 4.2 billion revenue stream being profitable is gone.